-View the Niles City Profile below or Click on an Area Profile:
+View the full Niles City Profile here

 Located in the southwest corner of Michigan.
 Major cities easily accessible to Greater Niles area are:

 - Benton Harbor, MI: 25